The Fallacy of Expert Government

 The first problem is that all such effort is based on abstractions, generalities, and statistical categories.
 These are dangerous from the start because their correspondence to real things is pretty much unknown and untested.
 The most rigorous and profound logic on these is only speculation unless by accident the abstractions correspond to reality in a specific case.
 They cannot be relied upon in general.

 The second problem is that societies are far more complex than any system ever successfully analyzed by a hard science.
-Hence the social data measured are at best superficial and must leave out numerous relevant factors.
+The social data measured are at best superficial and must leave out many relevant factors.
 Usually the differences within an analyzed category are as great or greater than between the categories.
 As a consequence, any programs or policies implemented based on such analyses are pretty much doomed to failure and unintended consequences.

 The fourth problem of course is the human element.
 Power seeking politicians and the self-interest of the intellectual class promote expert centralization.
 Once in place, it is no surprise that all "rational" solutions work to their advantage, and few contrary solutions see the light of day.

 The solution to such problems throughout history has been the rise and fall of societies.
-The safety factor was that everyone was not under the control of one authority.
+The safety factor was that everyone was not under the control of one authority, and failure was localized.
 The rise of central authorities and their unification through worldwide organizations such as the UN is worrisome because it eliminates the safety factor.

 The system of self-government that evolved in the United States was bottom up, so that failure was localized at the individual, local, or regional level.
 This made the US the most robust and successful country in history.
 Groups, businesses, and local governments in the US were run by practical people of experience, not by intellectuals situated at a central authority.
 Such locals can respond with on-the-ground knowledge of timely detail that is impossible with central control.
 If they misjudge or fail, the damage is localized and others can continue.